First Female Hispanic Pilot Shares Her Journey, Suits Up after 40 Years

 |0

-This work, First Female Hispanic Pilot Shares Her Journey, Suits Up after 40 Years [Image 8 of 8], by Charles Borsos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Female Hispanic Pilot Shares Her Journey, Suits Up after 40 Years, by SSgt Frederick Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-First Female Hispanic Pilot Shares Her Journey, Suits Up after 40 Years